 Knowing how to feng shui your bedroom has lots of calming benefits.
-And whether you are fully on board with philosophy or just want a more tranquil space, implementing Chinese geomantic practice in your bed chambers is only going to do you good.
+And whether you are fully on board with philosophy or just want a more tranquil space, implementing the Chinese geomantic practice in your apartment is only going to do you good.

-In case you're not familiar with the term 'Feng Shui, it is all about building positive energy in your surroundings via the right colors, and furniture placement and there are other rules to adhere to also.
+In case you're not familiar with the term, feng shui is all about building positive energy in your surroundings via the right colors, and furniture placement and there are other rules to adhere to also.
 The concept originates from China and defines specific spatial arrangements that can optimize the flow of Chi (energy) in our space, by reflecting on the basic principles of nature.

 How to feng shui your bedroom

 'Our homes should be a sanctuary, a place that we can relax and recharge in.
 The principles of feng shui maintain that we live in harmony with our environment.
 The bedroom is a space that we spend around a third of our life in, so it is vital to have the energy in this space balanced so that we can recharge our own energy.' says Feng Shui expert Priya Sher.